Anirudh-PS7/Anirudh-PS7/README.md

 - 👋 Hi, I’m @Anirudh-PS7
 - 👀 I’m interested in programming and researching other computer related stuff
-- 👀 Have intermdiate computer knowledge
+- 👀 Have intermediate computer knowledge
 - 🌱 I’m currently pursuing a degree in BSc.
 Computer Science (First Year)
 - 💞️ I’m from Kerala, India
 - 📫 How to reach me - anirudhps23406@gmail.com (Gmail)